PACE-challenge/pacechallenge.org/2022/directed-fvs.md

 The Directed Feedback Vertex Set Problem has a wide range of applications including deadlock detection, program verification and VLSI chip design.
 The problem is NP-complete even if restricted to graphs with maximum in- and out-degree two.
 The optimization problem can be solved in $O^*(1.9977^n)$ due to an algorithm by Razgon.
 Chen et al. have shown that the problem is fixed-parameter tractable if parameterized with the solution size $k$, i.e. Chen et al. develop an algorithm with running time $4^kk!n^{O(1)}$.
+Note that the problem is equivalent to the edge-deletion variant commonly called Feedback Arc Set: there are reductions in both ways that preserve the value of the optimal solution and only blow up the size of the graph (sum of vertices and edges) by a polynomial factor.

 ## Literature